chaunceygardiner/weewx-loopdata/docs/build-a-live-page.md

   [almanac](almanac-fields.html) or [station](station-fields.html) field whose
   endpoint is a tuple of scalars — `station.latitude`'s degrees/minutes/
   hemisphere, for instance — emits as an array.
-* **`windrose.bands` appears on its own** whenever any windrose field is configured, holding the band edges in the target report's windSpeed unit so a legend never hardcodes them.
+* **`windrose.bands` appears on its own** in a report's entry whenever that report declares any windrose field, holding the band edges in the report's windSpeed unit so a legend never hardcodes them.
 It is the one key you get without asking.
-* **Every value is already converted and formatted for the target report**, so nothing needs converting in javascript.
+* **Every value is already converted and formatted for your report**, so nothing needs converting in javascript.
 If a page needs a fixed unit regardless of the report's settings, pin it on the field ([unit override](field-reference.html#overriding-the-unit-of-a-field)) —